ewintr/henk/README.md

 ## What Henk will do

+Currently in an early alpha stage, Henk can't do much yet.
+But the list below serves as a wish list for what could be implemented.

 **Key Principle**: Henk will never directly modify your code.

 Henk will focus on augmenting your workflow with: